 About the Office

-Ohio University's Office of Sustainability provides services and support to the campus community; advocates for innovation and research; and ensures fulfillment of institutional commitments to environmental, social and economic well-being.
+Ohio University's Office of Sustainability facilitates the implementation of the Ohio University Sustainability and Climate Action Plan by providing services and support to the campus community and ensures fulfillment of institutional commitments to environmental, social and economic well-being.

 In 2005, Ohio University welcomed a new office to campus: The Office of Resource Conservation.
 Under the direction of the Resource Coordinator, Sonia Marcus, this office thrived as it worked to promote sustainability and energy conservation efforts across its campuses.
 It was in that year that the OHIO Ecohouse, the University's premier sustainability living residence, was created.
 Many other important educational projects also occurred during this time.

 When former President Roderick McDavis signed the American College and University Presidents' Climate Commitment (ACUPCC) in 2007, he assumed a strong leadership role by announcing the institution's intention to become a carbon neutral campus by the year 2075.
 Such a commitment allowed the Office of Resource Conservation to transition to the Office of Sustainability and begin the planning process involved in obtaining such this goal.
 Ohio University then became the first public institution in Ohio to hire a full-time Sustainability Coordinator (Sonia Marcus), who remained in that position through 2010.